w3c/market-data-odrl-profile/CGCharter.md

 Community Group participants agree to make all contributions either in the [GitHub repo](https://github.com/w3c/market-data-odrl-profile) or on the group's [public mailing list](public-md-odrl-profile@w3.org) or [public contrib list](public-md-odrl-profile-contrib@w3.org).

 ## Transparency
 The group will conduct all of its technical work in public.
-All technical work will be reflected in our GitHub repository.
+All technical work will be reflected in its GitHub repository.
 This is to ensure contributions can be tracked through a software tool.

 Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to the group's public mailing list, or to a GitHub issue if the group uses GitHub.